HomerReid/scuff-em/doc/docs/examples/UnexplodedOrdnance/UnexplodedOrdnance.md

 by warming up with a toy problem: using
 <span class=SC>scuff-em</span> to reproduce
-known analytical results for the response of of a conducting, permeable spherical particle in vacuum. to a dipole excitation.
+known analytical results for the response of of a conducting, permeable spherical particle in vacuum to a dipole excitation.
 More specifically, we'll compute
 [scattering dyadic Green's functions][LDOSMemo] (DGFs)